After the Storm

 In what was one of the worst storms to hit our area in a generation, Hurricane Sandy will be remembered for many things, from the overall disruption of daily life to the lives that were lost and the hardships that were felt by millions across the Northeastern U.S.

 Hurricane Sandy has claimed four lives in the Lower Hudson Valley.

-In North Salem, a tree came down Monday evening, killing two middle school-aged boys.
+In North Salem, a tree came down that same evening, killing two middle school-aged boys.

 A motorist on the Sprain Brook Parkway in Greenburgh died due to storm conditions Monday evening, as well, according to state police.

 Here in Bronxville-Eastchester, while no lives were lost, a majority of residents did lose power, forcing the cancellation of schools and wreaking havoc on daily life for thousands of people.

 - Chantilly Patiserrie Collecting Items for Sandy Victims in Bronxville